Module 2 Unit 3

 Popular Technology Tools with AI Features

 You don’t always have to access a dedicated AI platform.
 Many of our common digital tools now include AI functions.
-Look out for these too.
+For example Co-pilot has been integrated directly into the MS Office suite applications.
+It can generate Word and Excel files as well as construct PowerPoint presentations etc.

 Tips on writing good AI prompts